Autumn 2024Order now for delivery from week commencing 18th November for pot grown trees or December for bare-root or mixed tree orders.

 See also Victoria

-It's natural vigour is a big help in dealing with difficult conditions, and it is reliably self-fertile.
+It's natural vigour is a big help in dealing with difficult conditions, and it is reliably self-fertile, and the blossom has some frost resistance.
 And Victoria is a dual-purpose plum, so even if the plums do not ripen sufficiently to eat fresh, they will still be superb when cooked in jams, pies, and crumbles.

 Buy Victoria dual-purpose plums here